Taojunshen/azurepack-docs-psprocessing/ap-cmdlets/Websites/v1.0/Set-WebSitesPolicy.md

 Specifies the number of times a worker process can fail before it is suspended.
 Fail protection works by specifying values for three properties:

--- FailProtectionLimit (for example, 5 failures)
+- FailProtectionLimit (for example, 5 failures)
 - FailProtectionPeriod (for example 2 minutes)
 - FailProtectionPenaltyPeriod (for example, 10 minutes)

-The system then monitors a process for 2 minutes (the time specified by the FailProtectionPeriod property).
+The system then monitors a process for 2 minutes (the time specified by the **FailProtectionPeriod** property).
-Should 5 failures (the number specified by the FailProtectionLimit property) occur during that time span, the process will be shut down.
+Should 5 failures (the number specified by the **FailProtectionLimit** property) occur during that time span, the process will be shut down.
-The system then waits 10 minutes (the time specified by FailProtectionPenaltyPeriod property) before restarting the process.
+The system then waits 10 minutes (the time specified by **FailProtectionPenaltyPeriod** property) before restarting the process.

 ```yaml
 Type: Int32